Things to Know Before You Visit Madagascar

 Madagascar Travel Tips - Things to Know Before You Visit

-I’ve not long returned from my second trip to the incredible island of Madagascar.
+I’ve not long returned from my second trip to the incredible island of Madagascar, the 4th largest island in the world which lies off the east coast of Africa in the Indian Ocean.

 It’s an incredible place to visit and the perfect place to go if you want a real adventure.
 You know, the type of trip you’re gonna talk about for years to come.
 That’s Madagascar, and after just one visit it quickly snuck into my list of the best African countries to visit!